Skip advert

 Advertisement

 Despite being a relatively tall and heavy electric SUV, the Nissan Ariya has been engineered to deliver a surprisingly decent drive.
-It manages to balance offering sharper handling than many of its close rivals, with the need to provide the comfortable ride expected of an SUV designed for family life.
-The Ariya’s battery pack is positioned under the centre of the car, helping to create a low centre of gravity and a near-equal weight distribution.
-This means the Ariya feels more agile than expected, and the light but precise steering adds to this sense of agility.
+It manages to balance offering more accurate handling than many of its close rivals, with the need to provide the comfortable ride expected of an SUV designed for family life.
+The Ariya’s battery pack is positioned under the centre of the car, helping to create a low centre of gravity and a near-equal front-to-rear weight distribution.
+This means the Ariya feels more agile than expected, and the light but precise steering adds to this impression.

 Advertisement - Article continues below